hammingweight/fim_sidecar/README.md

 helloserver   2/2     Running   1 (2s ago)   6m22s
 ```

-Issuing a `GET` should return the "Hello, world!" message again since the container was restarted.
+Issuing an HTTP `GET` should, once again, return the "Hello, world!" message since the container was restarted.

 ```
 $ curl http://10.111.46.161